 As the luxury vehicles became more advanced, certain elements of the rig did not need to be built.
 This has culminated with the Porsche Panamera and the creation Chase Car Inc. with the intent of using the Panameara for providing high-speed chase services.

 Marshall admits that he is impressed with how little needed to be modified on the Panamera, “We did not touch the suspension, electronics or engine- we didn’t even need to reinforce the roof!”
 He continued, “I was amazed at how it handled.
 It has a two-foot lower center of gravity than the Cayenne.”

 To say the builds have become simpler due to the advanced vehicles is a disservice to the efforts of the Marshall and his company.
 These vehicles are still highly complicated and take months and hundreds of thousands of dollars to build.

 Marshall’s brother Jon starts out by adhering a matte-black wrap, which is as functional as it is badass!
 Monitors, wiring, and a canopy roof rack are added, and that’s just the start.
 Jon builds an operator’s post in the rear fastback area of the Panamera, reminiscent of the Sport Turismo concept.
 The piéce de résistance is the $300,000 Scorpio crane and $500,000 Scorpio head, allowing the camera to be fully remote controlled by the client, who provides their own camera.

 According to Marshall, Chase Car Inc. is the first in the industry to use a Panamera for this setup.
-It was finished in December, and has already generated quite a bit of buzz in the chase car industry.
+It was finished in back in December of 2012 and others are building similar rigs– some have already been completed..
 It looks like for road shoots, the Panamera will be the future of chase vehicles.
 So consider, the next time you see that car chase, what exactly is driving the camera behind it!